Pat Garrett and Billy the Kid: Reappraisal, legacy and special edition

 In 2005, a DVD of the film distributed by Warner Bros. was released containing the preview version as well as a new special edition which combined elements of the theatrical version, the preview version, and several new scenes never released in the previous versions.
 "An attempt to put those 2 versions together", as we can hear on the same DVD audio commentary.
 This third version of the film, known as the "special edition", runs 115 minutes, slightly shorter than the preview version.

 In July 2024, the film was released on Blu-ray and 4K Ultra HD by The Criterion Collection.
-That release includes a new "50th Anniversary" cut of the film restored digitally in 4K, a 4K digital restoration of the theatrical cut, and a 2K digital remaster of the preview cut.
+That release includes a new "50th Anniversary" cut of the film restored digitally in 4K supervised by editors Paul Seydor and Roger Spottiswoode, a 4K digital restoration of the theatrical cut, and a 2K digital remaster of the director Sam Peckinpah’s Final Preview Cut.